Otis Worldwide: The booming elevator market

+United Technologies

+Otis was acquired by United Technologies in 1976 and became a wholly owned subsidiary.
 1977 saw the introduction of "Elevonic" - the successor to Autotronic - which was the first solid state, digital microprocessor-based elevator control system.

-1980s changes
+1980s

-Otis was acquired by United Technologies in 1976 and became a wholly owned subsidiary.
 In 1981, the Yonkers factory closed, and was later purchased by Kawasaki for use as a rail car assembly plant.
 Also in 1981, Otis signed a business agreement with an elevator company in China.

 During the 1980s, Otis developed the Remote Elevator Monitoring (REM) system that collected behavioral data from 300,000 elevators.

 Otis has also dabbled in horizontal automated people-mover "shuttle" systems, such as the Otis Hovair.
 In 2020, Otis formed a joint venture called "Poma-Otis Transportation Systems" with the French company Pomagalski to promote these products.
 That partnership has since ended.

-1990s acquisitions
+1990s

-Otis Elevator Company purchased Evans Lifts in the UK when Evans Lifts Ltd went bankrupt in 1997 during its merge with Express Lift Company with the name ExpressEvans.
+Otis Elevator Company purchased Evans Lifts in the UK when Evans Lifts Ltd went bankrupt in 1997 during its merger with Express Lift Company with the name ExpressEvans.
 It was the oldest and largest manufacturer of lift equipment in the UK, and was based in Leicester, England.
 Otis's Customer Care Centre is still based in the old Evans Lifts building in Leicester.
 The building has since been extended by Otis.
 There are some installations of Evans Lifts in use today.
 Few lifts made by Otis are branded as Evans.
 Notably, an original Evans Lift is still in the Silver Arcade in Leicester.
 It formerly transported people to the upper floors.
-The upper floors are no longer occupied: the lift is no longer used.

 In 1999, Otis acquired CemcoLift, Inc, located in Hatfield, Pennsylvania.
 The operation was later closed in October 2012, with the remaining business being sold to Minnesota Elevator Inc.